 If you’re planning a wedding a few months out, our advice?
 Get moving on that planning list ASAP.
 Now is the time to buy the things you need, even if it’s a little earlier than planned.
 This is because online shops (especially handmade or independent) will be swamped with orders once this passes and, since orders are custom, you may need to have a little time on your site.

 3. Try to keep an open mind.

 Tip: don’t think this is as much a cancellation of your wedding… rather, it’s a postponement.
 Pick a new date.
 Settle on new ideas — or keep the same ideas and just use them in summer or next spring.
 Maybe you were dreaming of a spring wedding but there’s a fit for a July or August wedding coming up.
 Maybe you’ll plan that fall wedding with boots and rustic barn decor you’ve always dreamed of.
 Try to keep an open mind.
 It may seem like an inconvenience (I can only imagine) but consider how it will benefit the health of your guests, your vendors, and yourself.

 COVID-19 doesn’t have to stop you from getting married.
 Just elope!
 You heard me!
-Well, sort of.
+Well, sort of… months into the future!

 I think most moms and dads would be shocked and horrified if their kids eloped without telling them they were getting married, and then just sprang it on them.
 So tread lightly here.
-But the other day, I was on Twitter and there was this tweet from a guy saying to his fiancee, “We’re getting married on May 9th regardless of Coronavirus.
+But the other day, I was on Twitter and there was this tweet from a guy saying to his fiancee, “We’re getting married on July 9th regardless of Coronavirus.
 It may just be me and you and our officiant, but baby, we’re getting married.”
 It was so sweet.
 Luckily, July is far out in date, so you might still be set.
 Anything in April and May, though, you’ll probably have to put on hold for now.